MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/campaignnegativesites.md

 ---
-title: CampaignNegativeSites Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: CampaignNegativeSites Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the negative site URLs of a campaign.
 ---
-# CampaignNegativeSites Data Object
+# CampaignNegativeSites Data Object - Campaign Management
 Defines an object that contains the negative site URLs of a campaign.

 ## Syntax